Neuer Berliner Kunstverein (n.b.k.)

 Diverse in their themes and approaches, the artistic contributions and accompanying discussions in Conditions of Political Choreography raise questions about the limits of belonging, artistic disciplines and imposed structures.
 The project challenges the artists to use the given framework to push against the constraints of architecture and performance as a medium.
 What is the difference between being hosted and being contained (in a specific territory, through geo-politics)?
 Can collaboration become an end in itself?
 How, by one’s own efforts, can resistance develop?

-Tags: Yochai Avrahami, Marius Babias, Yael Bartana, Christian Falsnaes, Michal Helfman, Leon Kahane, Adam Linder, Linder, Antje Majewski, Ohad Meromi
+Tags: Yochai Avrahami, Marius Babias, Yael Bartana, Christian Falsnaes, Michal Helfman, Leon Kahane, Linder, Adam Linder, Antje Majewski, Ohad Meromi